 Anti-Semitism including the Holocaust

 Anti-Semitism, a term coined in Europe at the end of the nineteenth century, is the hatred of Jews and Jewishness, the latter being perceived in widely varying and contradictory ways.
 By the early twentieth century, Jewishness was associated negatively with capitalism as well as communism and an adherence to ancient, outmoded beliefs and keenness toward urban and modernist sensibilities.
-Purveyors of anti-Semitism drew caricatures of Jews to fit a variety of exclusionary agendas, casting blame on the minority group for upsetting Christian, nativist and purist values in politics, nationalism, religion or culture.
+Purveyors of anti-Semitism drew caricatures of Jews to fit a variety of exclusionary agendas, casting blame on the minority group for upsetting Christian, nativist, and purist values in politics, nationalism, religion, or culture.
 Modernist artists who were prone to agree with arguments that foretold the decline of civilization drew on the figure of the Jew to embody a series of malaises, depicting Jews as unwanted, archetypal Others to Western cultural values.

 Though anti-Semitism emerged largely in the nineteenth and twentieth centuries, anti-Judaism can be traced as far back as the invention of monotheism.
-The persecution of Jews also has been a recurrent event across Christian Europe, where Jews were alternately tolerated and tyrannized.
+The persecution of Jews has also been a recurrent event across Christian Europe, where Jews were alternately tolerated and tyrannized.
 With work and habitation restricted by feudal decrees, European Jews found themselves often corralled into villages or what became known as ghettos in urban enclaves.
 One profession open to Jews but forbidden to Christians was the loaning of money with interest, which gave Jews entrance into highly profitable banking, but created a perception that Jews were inherently usurers who cared only for money.
 In the twentieth century, the Great Depression was felt by some to be a crisis induced by Jewish bankers.

 What marks anti-Semitism as novel in the modern era is the addition of theories of race that were cloaked in the language of biological science.
 Jews were said to be not just a people who held to Jewish religious beliefs but a race that could be discerned by blood and other biological characteristics including facial features.
 Developed from ideas taken from Darwin and other biologists and inconsistently displaced into cultural categories without any scientific basis, the discourse of race was applied by ‘Aryans’ as evidence of white superiority and the need to police blood lines and national identities that were seemingly endowed by heredity and soil.
 The Jewish body increasingly came to be seen as a threat to the purist integrity of the Aryan body.